olivierfriard/boris_docs/index.rst

 Create transitions matrix
 -------------------------

+3 transitions matrix output are available: The matrix of frequencies of transitions, the matrix of frequencies of transition after each behavior and the matrix of number of transitions.

-A transition matrix display the frequency (mormalized) of transitions.
+A transition matrix display the frequency (normalized) of transitions.

 Example of transition matrix::